3lackrukh/atlas-machine_learning/supervised_learning/classification/README.md

-This folder contains files created to practice Neural Network concepts related to classification using NumPy.
+This folder contains files created to practice building Deep Neural Networks from principle for hand-written digit classification utilizing the MNIST dataset.